Remote Patient Monitoring Development

 Remote Patient Monitoring (RPM) uses connected devices to collect patient health data outside a clinical setting and transmit it to providers in real time.
 Devices like continuous glucose monitors (CGMs) and blood pressure monitors (BPMs) send readings automatically.
 Providers review the data on a dashboard, receive automated alerts for out-of-range readings, and intervene before a condition worsens.
 For chronic disease management, RPM reduces unnecessary in-person visits and gives providers earlier warning of deterioration.

 Yes.
 Every RPM system we build is custom-scoped to your patient population, device types, alert thresholds, and care team workflow.
-We don't use a template and adapt it -- we map your clinical processes in Week 1 and build around them.
-The 25+ clinics that enrolled in 60 days on our RPM platform all had different alert logic, device combinations, and EHR requirements.
+We don't use a template and adapt it, we map your clinical processes in Week 1 and build around them.
+The clinics on our RPM platform all had different alert logic, device combinations, and EHR requirements.

 RPM platform cost depends on device count, EHR integration complexity, and whether you need a patient mobile app alongside the care team dashboard.
-A focused build -- one or two device types, single EHR integration, patient app and care team dashboard -- typically runs $25,000 to $45,000.
-A broader platform with multiple device types, multi-EHR connectors, multi-location support, and custom analytics runs $50,000 to $90,000.
+A first shippable v1, one device type, a single-clinic workflow, and either the patient app or the care team dashboard, usually starts around $25,000 to $45,000.
+It grows from there: a focused build with one or two device types, a single EHR integration, and both the patient app and dashboard runs $45,000 to $90,000; a broader multi-device, multi-EHR, multi-location platform with custom analytics grows to $90,000 to $160,000 over time.
 All engagements are fixed price, scoped and agreed before development starts.
 No hourly billing, no surprise invoices.

-A single-clinic RPM system with one to two device types, a single EHR integration, and patient mobile app ships in 10 to 14 weeks: discovery and device integration spec (Weeks 1--2), UI design and data schema (Weeks 3--4), core development including device ingestion, alert engine, and dashboard (Weeks 5--10), and QA, compliance review, and launch preparation (Weeks 11--14).
+A single-clinic RPM v1 with one to two device types, a single EHR integration, and a patient mobile app ships in 10 to 14 weeks: discovery and device integration spec (Weeks 1-2), UI design and data schema (Weeks 3-4), core development including device ingestion, alert engine, and dashboard (Weeks 5-10), and QA, compliance review, and launch preparation (Weeks 11-14).
+That first version validates the program with real patients; you then grow it.
 Multi-location or multi-EHR builds add 4 to 6 weeks.
 Custom device protocols with no existing SDK add 3 to 4 weeks for the integration layer.

 Work with us